talkncloud/tyhac-aws-hackster/README.md

 ## TYHAC (turn your head and cough)
-TYHAC (pronounced *tieack*) is an IoT covid-19 audio thing that uses deep learning to determine if an audio cough is positive or negative for covid-19.
+TYHAC (pronounced *tieack*) is an IoT covid-19 audio thing that uses deep learning to determine if an audio cough sample is positive or negative for covid-19.

 ## Buying Mick a coffee
 If you enjoyed this project and feel like shouting me a coffee, I'll happily accept but if thats not for you, I'd appreciate if you could please star or share this project for visibility to help others.